apache/asterixdb/asterix-doc/src/site/markdown/aql/primer-sql-like.md

         { "uname": "SuzannaTillson", "message": " like iphone the voicemail-service is awesome" }

-(It is worth knowing, with respect to influencing AsterixDB's query evaluation, that nested _for_ clauses---a.k.a. joins--- are currently evaluated with the "outer" clause probing the data of the "inner" clause.)
+(It is worth knowing, with respect to influencing AsterixDB's query evaluation, that nested _from_ clauses---a.k.a. joins--- are currently evaluated with the "outer" clause probing the data of the "inner" clause.)